Excavations and trenches are necessary part of the construction process in order to provide the infrastructure necessary for new projects.

 The main hazards of excavation includes:

 Unprotected edges, incorrectly positioned access ladders, badly constructed vehicle ramps and materials stored or vehicles parked too close to the edge are main causes of equipment, plant or vehicles falling in.

 Wrong judgement of soil type, additional weight due to equipment and vehicles parked too close, inadequate support of side walls, vibration of machinery and unstable walls caused by rain are the main causes of wall collapse or cave-ins.

 PRECAUTIONS WHILE UNDERGOING EXCAVATION WORK

 - Underground services such as power cables, water/gas lines, sewer should be identified, isolated and protected.
 Buried utilities could be located and traced using detective devices.

-- Excavations more than 4feet (1.2 meters) should be tested for oxygen deficiency, high combustible gas concentration such as methane and high levels of other hazardous substances such as hydrogen sulphide before an employee goes in. presence of water in excavation is very hazardous, refer to our previous post on “WHY THIS EXCAVATION WAS CARRIED OUT THIS WAY” for this reason, ground water must be removed before entry.
+- Excavations more than 4feet (1.2 meters) should be tested for oxygen deficiency, highly combustible gas concentration such as methane and high levels of other hazardous substances such as hydrogen sulphide before an employee goes in. presence of water in the excavation is very hazardous, refer to our previous post on “WHY THIS EXCAVATION WAS CARRIED OUT THIS WAY” for this reason, groundwater must be removed before entry.

 These and more can be used as precautions when embarking excavation jobs.
 Your personal contribution is welcomed.